Dynamic accessible descriptions reference

 button after change, via virtual cursor |

-button before change via tab |
+button before change, via tab |

-button after change via tab |
+button after change, via tab |

 button on change |